Vineyards galore, splendid architecture and sleepy villages, all paired with incredibly gentle cycling, make Bordeaux the ideal region t...Read more

 Are you wondering where to cycle in France?
-Proud of their national cycle routes that criss-cross the country, the French are great advocates of this ecological mode of transport.
+The people here are proud of their French cycle routes that criss-cross the country and are great advocates of this ecological mode of transport.
 Many cyclists would consider the French cycling routes to be some of the best in Europe.
 Cycle between history-rich châteaux and fascinating sights, stopping to indulge in delicious meals and wine tastings at world-renowned vineyards when exploring France by bike.
 We can’t think of a better way to explore the land of fine wine, cheese and châteaux than cycling through France on one of our cycling holidays.
 Read on to discover our experts’ verdict on the best cycling routes in France.

 One of our favourite French cycling routes is between Chinon and Saumur.
 In Chinon, visit the towering fortress that offers great views of town, stopping en route at the fascinating troglodyte caves in Turquant outside Saumur.
 In some of the caves, mushrooms and wine are grown!

 A well-loved French cycling path that stretches from Lake Geneva to the Mediterranean beaches, it changes dramatically by region.
 The full 815km route is quite an undertaking even for experienced cyclists, so pick a section that appeals to you.
 One section leads from the Rhône-Alpes to Avignon in the colourful region of Provence, where several of our Provence cycling holidays begin.
 The city of medieval popes, Avignon’s turreted popes’ palace and city hall are linked by cobbled streets lined with colourful window boxes.
 Follow the wide, winding river through orchards and past fragrant lavender fields that bloom between June and August.
 This incredibly scenic path is one of the best cycle routes in France.